trahier/RL_project_sailing/README.md

 Your mission is to develop an intelligent agent capable of navigating a sailboat from a starting point to a destination under varying wind conditions.
 This environment simulates sailing physics where the boat's movement is influenced by wind direction and intensity, requiring strategic planning to reach the goal efficiently.

 **IMPORTANT**: This challenge requires you to **submit a pre-trained agent (policy) that maps observations to actions**, NOT a learning algorithm.
-Your submitted agent should be a fixed mapping from states to actions that makes decisions based on the current observation without further learning during evaluation.
+Your submitted agent should be a fixed mapping from states (what the agent observes) to actions (a direction for the boat) that makes decisions based on the current observation without further learning during evaluation.

 ![Sailing Environment](sailing_environment.png)